 Contains subsea capping stack recommended practices for designing, building, and using, as well as maintaining and testing during storage.
-The document focuses on:

-- topics for drafting a Basis of Design (BOD) document that could be used to constructing a new subsea capping stack, - topics that may drive improvements for existing subsea capping stack equipment, and - topics for drafting plans for storing, transporting, maintaining, and testing a subsea capping stack.
+This document focuses on recommended design parameters for subsea capping stacks; guidelines for subsea capping stack operations; and guidelines for storing, preserving, maintaining, and testing a subsea capping stack.
+Pages: 69